 Where can I purchase powdered milk for the best price?

 The LDS cannery is the least expensive place to get powdered milk.
 To find a cannery (home storage center) in your area click here.
 (Please note that a lot of canneries do not require you to be a member of the LDS church to purchase from them, so contact your local cannery and find out their policies).
-However, since milk from the cannery is not the best tasting powdered milk, here are some other options.
-Provident Pantry instant milk is available at Emergency Essentials stores or their website.
-Rainy Day non-instant milk (made by Walton Wheat) is available from Alison’s Pantry online or via a local rep. Shelf Reliance sells the Thrive brand of both Instant and Non-Instant milk available online as well.
+However, since milk from the cannery is not the best tasting powdered milk, I would also recommend looking at Thrive Life for the best Instant Milk.

 What is the shelf life of powdered milk?